D/ST |

 Comparative Accuracy Assessment

-Reminder / for newbies: I’m not trying — and don’t expect to be— “#1”.
+Reminder / for newbies: As stated above, I’m not trying to be — and don’t expect to be— “#1”.
 That’s plain unrealistic.
-My goal is rather to check that the models are still performing at a similar level to others, specifically sources that have been consistently good for at least a few years.
+My goal is rather to check that the models are still performing at a similar level to other reliable rankers.
+I.e., sources that have been consistently good for at least a few years.
 Many sources are great one year but then poor the next.
 My chosen experts are good in a more consistent way.
 We naturally trade places at the top, year to year.
 Knowing that the models perform at least at a "similarly" to top sources lends confidence and gives reason to trust forecasting, when we extrapolate models to future weeks.

 Defensive Maneuvers